Does this test have other names?

 High levels of these proteins and enzymes may mean that your liver or bile duct is damaged or diseased.
 Overall, a pattern of abnormalities among the results may be more significant than the individual test results.
 Levels of ALT are useful for finding out whether you have hepatitis.

 Diseases unrelated to the liver can cause abnormal test results.
 Some people with advanced liver disease may have normal test results.

 How is this test done?

 The test is done with a blood sample.
 A needle is used to draw blood from a vein in your arm or hand.

 Having a blood test with a needle carries some risks.
 These include bleeding, infection, bruising, and feeling lightheaded.
 When the needle pricks your arm or hand, you may feel a slight sting or pain.
 Afterward, the site may be sore.

 How do I get ready for this test?

 You don't need to prepare for this test.
-If you are taking antibiotics, let your healthcare provider know the time of your last dose.
-Tell your provider about all medicines, herbs, vitamins, and supplements you are taking.
+But the test may be more accurate if you fast for 10 to 12 hours beforehand.
+Be sure your healthcare provider knows about all medicines, herbs, vitamins, and supplements you take.
 This includes medicines that don't need a prescription and any illegal drugs you may use.